 Compliance

-- Optimizing workflows in manufacturing using Sine Workflows allows facilities managers to save time and stay compliant at the same time with tools that improve incident reporting and automate company inductions to save time on-site for their employees, contractors, inspectors, etc. Having this “paper”work — from licensing and other credentials to vaccine status and non-disclosure agreements — available in a digital format that can be completed ahead of arrival allows everyone on site to get right to work and lets managers store this information in a way that makes compliance reporting simple.
+• Having this "paper"work — from licensing and other credentials to vaccine status and non-disclosure agreements — available in a digital format that can be completed ahead of arrival allows everyone on site to get right to work and lets managers store this information in a way that makes compliance reporting simple.

 Convenience